scttnlsn/mubsub/README.md

  - `size` max size of the collection in bytes, default is 5mb
  - `max` max amount of documents in the collection
- - `retryInterval` time in ms to wait if no docs found, default is 200ms
+ - `retryInterval` time in ms to wait if no docs are found, default is 200ms
- - `recreate` recreate the tailable cursor on error, default is true
+ - `recreate` recreate the tailable cursor when an error occurs, default is true

- **Don't remove collections with running publishers.
-Mongod can recreate the collection on insert automatically before mubsub will do it and without capped = true.**
+ **WARNING**: Don't remove collections with running publishers.
+It's possible for `mongod` to recreate the collection on the next insert (before Mubsub has the chance to do so).
+If this happens the collection will be recreated as a normal, uncapped collection.

 ### Subscribe